 The goal of community education and prevention services is to provide awareness, education, and prevention within the community.
 Our presentations not only spread our name and hotline number, but also educate the community on important teen issues.
-This program involves diverse teaching methods that focus on increasing awareness and understanding of the problem behaviors, on acquiring or enhancing coping skills, and increasing help seeking behavior.
+This program involves diverse teaching methods that focus on increasing awareness and understanding of the problem behaviors, on acquiring or enhancing coping skills, and increasing help-seeking behavior.

 Our outreach programs adhere to best practice standards in suicide prevention.
 Conducted primarily in schools, education is provided on an array of teen issues such as teen suicide, depression, bullying prevention, grief and loss, stress/anxiety, coping skills and eating disorder/body image.
 Information regarding this free service is mailed statewide to all mainstream and alternative middle and high schools twice a year.
-These presentations can be geared to both youth and adults.
+These workshops can be geared to both youth and adults.

 If you are interested in having Teen Lifeline present at your school or youth organization, please contact Fernanda Barragan, Crisis Services Associate, at 602-248-8337 or email@example.com.